2023 Most Popular Mechanical Engineering Master's Degree Schools in New York

 Women make up 20% of the ME majors at the school.

-A rank of #4 on this year’s list means University at Buffalo is a great place for mechanical engineering students working on their master’s degree.
-Located in the suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.
+The in-demand master’s degree programs at University at Buffalo helped the school earn the #4 place on this year’s ranking of the most popular mechanical engineering schools in New York.
+Located in the large suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.

 About 8% of the students majoring in ME at the school are women while 92% are male.

-Full Mechanical Engineering at University at Buffalo Report
+Read full report on Mechanical Engineering at University at Buffalo

 The in-demand master’s degree programs at Stony Brook University helped the school earn the #5 place on this year’s ranking of the most popular mechanical engineering schools in New York.
 SUNY Stony Brook is a fairly large public school located in the suburb of Stony Brook.